Event Listeners

 eventDelegation

-bubbling can be used for Event Delegation.
-Event Delegation is the technique where we use single event to interact with multiple child elements by using event.target.
+Bubbling can be used for Event Delegation.
+Event Delegation is a technique where we use a single event to interact with multiple child elements by using event.target.

-Consider a case where we have need to add events to 16 columns of single parent.
-Instead of using 16 click events, we can use event delegation technique for efficient work.
-Se example below.
+Consider a case where we need to add events to 16 columns of a single parent.
+Instead of using 16 click events, we can use the event delegation technique for efficient work.
+See the example below.

 const t=document.querySelector("table");